jawadjawid/gallery-flare/README.md

 ```
 ### Controllers
 The Controller folder is divided into two parts, API files in the home directory and an Operations folder with some helper functions.
-- **AuthenticationController.cs**: api endpoints realted to user auth
+- **AuthenticationController.cs**: api endpoints related to user auth
-- **GalleryController.cs**: an api enpoint to get all gallery images from database
+- **GalleryController.cs**: an api endpoint to get all gallery images from the database
-- **SearchController.cs**: two api endpoints fro searching by tags or searching by image
+- **SearchController.cs**: two api endpoints for searching by tags or searching by image
 - **UploadController.cs**: an api endpoint to upload images to azure and store their info in MongoDB

 #### Operations
-- **AzureStoarge.cs**: A helper function to post images to Azure blob stoarge
+- **AzureStoarge.cs**: A helper function to post images to Azure blob storage
 - **Database.cs**: Contains all direct interactions with the databases
 - **JWTService.cs**: functions to generate and verify jwt tokens
 - **TagImages.cs**: Uses the Bing Image Api to do research about images then cleans the data